-If you have little babies and toddlers then you must know what a struggle it is to get food on the table every single day.
+If you have little babies and toddlers, then you must know what a struggle it is to manage a baby with cooking every single day.
 Here are some cooking hacks that I use to save time in the kitchen.

 I love 30 minute meals and improvising to create meals that will literally cook while I sleep!
 But… I wasn’t always this efficient.